confluentinc/confluent-kubernetes-examples/storage/README.md

 ## Set the current tutorial directory

-Set the tutorial directory under the directory you downloaded this Github repo:
+Set the tutorial directory under the directory you downloaded this GitHub repo:

 ```
-export TUTORIAL_HOME=<Github repo directory>/storage
+export TUTORIAL_HOME=<GitHub repo directory>/storage
 ```

 ## Deploy Confluent for Kubernetes